NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerAstroUpdate/README.md

  - 3DBarolo (galaxy modelling tool) should be updated to version 1.6 (currently there is a custom wrapped version forked from version 1.4)
  - The SlicerAstroApp (SlicerCustomAppTemplate for customized binaries with SlicerAstro style) was not yet tested.

-~2 dev weeks would be necessary to fix all the issues and it will be done later on after the project week.
+~1-2 dev weeks would be necessary to fix all the issues and it will be done later on after the project week.
+After that we can do further testing and then finally restore the extension in the 3DSlicer store.

 # Illustrations